 - build people-to-people links

-- enhance markets and develop export opportunities, particularly in the Indo-Pacific region.
+- enhance markets and develop creative export opportunities internationally.

 Priority sectors and targeted countries or regions

 We will consider all applications.
-However, we encourage you to consider your creative activity and ACDGP application through the prism of Australia's policy priorities outlined in the 2017 Foreign Policy White Paper.
+However, we encourage you to consider your activity and ACDGP application through the lens of the ongoing pandemic, while noting Australia's policy priorities outlined in the 2017 Foreign Policy White Paper.

 Australian Cultural Diplomacy Grants Program outcomes

 Cultural diplomacy is an important tool for governments to advance Australia's interests, soft power and influence.
-The ACDGP will advance the soft power and partnerships objectives of the 2017 Foreign Policy White Paper by:
+The ACDGP will advance Australia’s soft power and partnerships objectives by:

 - Supporting cultural collaboration and partnerships that build influence internationally